 Be nice.
 Or else.

-pd at fb Joined almost 5 years ago via an invitation from Allan G.
+pd at fb Joined over 5 years ago via an invitation from Allan G.

 It seems like they are masking out a big radial gradient.
 Were they always doing that? https://www.dropbox.com/s/io8g94xullacghz/gmaps.png?dl=0